dexie/dexie-web-mui/docs/cloud/DexieCloudOptions.md

   // not be synced with Dexie Cloud unsyncedTables?: string[];

+  // Use this configuration option mark certain properties
+  // local-only and never sync to the server. unsyncedProperties?: {
+    [tableName: string]: string[];
+  }

   // By default Dexie Cloud will suffix the cloud DB ID to your IndexedDB database name
   // in order to ensure that the local database is uniquely tied to the remote one and
   // will use another local database if databaseURL is changed or if dexieCloud addon